 Accelerated Mobile Pages (AMP) was launched by Google, which is an open-source project to ensure and provide mobile webpages to operate at lightning speed.

 AMP aims to create the future of the web, by allowing you to create web pages and ads that are progressively fast, beautiful and high-performing, across different devices as well as several distribution platforms.

 Benefits of AMP

-When a user enters an AMP page, they get what they are looking for instantly.
+When users enter an AMP page, they instantly get what they are looking for.

 Increases the revenue

 If you want every user to get engaged and increase your ROI, you need to ensure that the mobile page’s loading speed meets your user’s expectations.

 You can retain your own brand while still taking advantage of AMP, optimized web components.

 Creating AMP pages is easy and straightforward, which can be done without special skill.

 AMP project builds the future of the web by delivering a better mobile user experience.